alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 ### Previous Experiences

-This was not the first time that we had tried removing the ELBs;
+This was not the first time that we had tried removing the first ELB;
-in fact I had wanted to do it for very long.
+in fact I had wanted to do it for a very long time.
-See, ELBs are awesome in what they do, but in fact you are a bit blind about what they are actually doing.
+See, ELBs are awesome in what they do, but you are a bit blind about what they are actually doing.
 For starters, it is not easy to get access logs;
 you can request that they be sent to S3, but it is cumbersome and you have little control about the log format.